sushant344/PetKonnect-QA-Selenium-Project/README.md

 - Google Chrome

 ### Steps to Setup the Project
-1. In your system create new project as a maven project.
+1. In our system create new project as a maven project.
 2. Add all necessary dependencies from maven repository or you can copy from [pom.xml](./pom.xml) file.
 3. Install TestNG from marketplace (if eclipse IDE then go to help > Eclipse marketplace).
-4. Whenever add or update anything in pom.xml do update your project (in eclipse IDE right click on project > maven > update project > force update > ok).
+4. Whenever add or update anything in pom.xml need to do update our project (in eclipse IDE right click on project > maven > update project > force update > ok).
-5. Then you create and run your class in src > test > java.
+5. Then you create and run class in src > test > java.
 To run project right click in java file and run as a TestNG test.
 6. If not able to see TestNG test then right click on project > properties > java build path > maven dependencies > select TestNG > Apply close.

 ## Test Documentations